caldayham/kikgum.com/README.md

 # KIK Gum

 All natural caffeinated gum with L-theanine and B vitamins.
-For clean and simple energy on a busy schedule.
+Clean energy and focus on a busy schedule.